joelmut/staci/README.md

 Staci is a library built on top of vuex that provide a simple way to get type checking

+# Atention: At the moment this library is not working, i dont know when i fix it. sorry!

 ## Install

 ```bash